FAQ

 At what age should I get my first mammogram?

 Women over 50 definitely should have annual mammograms.
-There has been some controversy whether women between 40-49 should have annual mammograms.
+There has been some controversy about whether women between 40-49 should have annual mammograms.
 Why?
 The younger age group tends to have denser breast tissue which looks very similar to cancer tissue and so, is harder to distinguish.
 With menopause this dense tissue is replaced by fatty tissue and cancers are much easier to see, leading to more accurate diagnosis.

 Are mammograms painful?